 Do I Have to Buy Workers' Compensation Insurance?

 Most states require businesses to hold Workers’ Compensation insurance, with the exception of Texas

-and New Jersey, where Workers’ Comp is elective.
+, where Workers’ Comp is elective.
 Also, depending on the type of work performed and the workers’ status, certain businesses may be exempt from their state Workers Comp requirements.

 In New Jersey, employers who opt out of holding Workers’ Compensation insurance are required to purchase employers liability insurance.

 For example, some businesses that have employees who work on commission are not required to provide Workers’ Comp.
 This can sometimes be the case for real estate salespeople and insurance sales representatives.
 Some states do not require businesses to provide workers’ comp for family members who are employees.
 Part-time work, volunteer work and work that is done in exchange for food is often exempt as well.
 Some states also have a rule that businesses with fewer than five employees are not required to provide Workers’ Compensation insurance.